 Swedish Meatballs with Sour Cream Sauce

-Two deep plates of meatballs with a cream sauce .There is a salad and a pan of meatballs in the background
+Two deep plates of meatballs with a cream sauce on zoodles.There is also a salad in the background and a pan of the meatballs

 There are so many versions of Swedish meatballs out there.
 Each of my family members make it different.
-My sister makes a sweet and sour version, but I prefer a savory sauce with my meatballs.
-That is unless it’s my bourbon meatballs which have a little sweetness to them.
+My sister makes a sweet and sour version with lingonberries, but I prefer a savory sauce with my meatballs.

 When I came up with this recipe, I actually started thinking about my sour cream enchilada sauce and how I could use it on something other than enchiladas.
 So I thought of Swedish meatballs.
 I adore this sauce and make it different ways to suit whatever I’m serving it on.